 - Makes your customers feel connected to you

 - Makes your customers want to buy, and keep buying

 - Makes your customers want to tell other people about your products

 - Helps you gain access to key distribution channels

 That’s why branding is so important.
 You aren’t just building a business— you’re building a brand.
 Your brand is all of the elements that fit together to make your customers connect with you and your products, and ultimately, that compel them to buy.

 When you have a compelling brand, influencers will want to work with you, magazines will want to write about you, and retailers will be excited to have your products on their shelves.

 Think about what makes your brand special— your niche, your story, the little touches that you put into your business that make your customers love you.
 Incorporate those into every part of your brand— from your logo to your website.

-Launching a successful beauty brand takes more than luck or a clever idea— it takes strategy, realism, focus, and flexibility.
+When you launch a beauty brand takes more than luck or a clever idea— it takes strategy, realism, focus, and flexibility.